This article will explain two different ways to find factorial of a number in python using

 Factorial program in python written as per the above algorithm is given below.

-Above program contains a function to calculate factorial of a number.
-It initializes a variable to hold the factorial and reverse iterates from the number till 1 using a
+Above code defines a function to calculate factorial of a number.
+The function initializes a variable to store the factorial and reverse iterates from the number till 1 using a

 for loop and